schatekar/blog/_posts/2017-12-15-building-a-user-friendly-chatbot.md

 ## #8 - Offer a help menu
 Last but not least, offer a help menu in the form of a conversation.
 The simplest thing you can do is when the user types something like "help" or "I need help", you can present a message back to the user listing everything that the bot can help the user with.
 In this response, you can also describe how to talk to a human.

-Again, Microsoft bot framework offers such feature out of the box.
+Again, [Microsoft Bot Framework](https://dev.botframework.com/) offers such feature out of the box.
 For other services, you will need to build this yourself.